logzio/docker-collector-logs/README.md

+> [!WARNING]
-This integration will deprecated on September 1st, 2025, and will not receive any further updates.
+> This integration will be deprecated on September 1st, 2025, and will not receive any further updates.
-The new integration is available at [docker-logs-collector](https://github.com/logzio/docker-logs-collector).
+> The new integration is available at [docker-logs-collector](https://github.com/logzio/docker-logs-collector).

 # docker-collector-logs